milangupta4/milangupta4.github.io/_posts/2025-01-02-okhla-bird-sanctuary-noida-a-guide.md

 ### NCR has its own Marine drive

+Well, not quite.
-A seated parapet besides an expansive water body.

-Unfortunately, that's kind of where the comparisons with Marine drive end.
-But they are both beautiful, albeit in different ways.
+There is a seated parapet besides an expansive water body.
+And that's where the comparisons with Marine drive end.

+If you are looking for a quiet place to walk or to just to contemplate life, Okhla bird sanctuary is indeed a good place.

 <figure markdown="1">
 ![The closest NCR can come to having its own Marine drive](/assets/images/2024/11/okhla-bird-sanctuary/04-okhla-bird-sanctuary-standing-water.webp)
 <figcaption>The closest NCR can come to having its own Marine drive</figcaption>
 </figure>

-The 2.5km walking track continuously gives changing views of the Yamuna river, replete with birds swimming the water and Jungle babblers babbling & being angry around.
+The 2.5km walking track continuously gives changing views of the Yamuna river, replete with birds swimming on the water and Jungle babblers babbling & angrily chirping.

 <figure markdown="1">
 ![Walking track near Okhla Bird Sanctuary](/assets/images/2024/11/okhla-bird-sanctuary/01b-okhla-bird-sanctuary-walking-track.webp)